sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 If we were predicting an entire index then maybe we could have leveraged decades worth of data.
 This is fine if we are trying to predict an index such as Dow Jones, FTSE 100, German DAX.
 However, with Broadcom stock I decided to make do with 5 years worth of data.
 I mentioned previously in this writeup as to why I chose to do so.
 The original company Avago(AVGO) has been buying up companies to grow their EPS and finally bought Broadcom and took it company name but kept the stock ticker as AVGO.
 Before 5 years it was a totally different company.

 While experimenting with the data, it became clear that the time series cross validators need data and thus is decided to keep 1248 points for training and validation.
 Thus I had a remaining 10 points for testing my model.
 This is low but I feel this is a compromise since the training/validation phase needs a lot of data.
+In some respect apart from doing fundamental company research if we use this model to predict the next day's closing adjusted stock price we should in theory have to use all available data upto the curent trading day.

 Here are some results.